lampardchelsea/hello-world/leetcode/TwoPointers/README.md

 <p>1.
 [Two Pointers to find if one string is a subsequence of another] (https://leetcode.com/problems/camelcase-matching/discuss/270006/Java-Easy-Two-Pointers)
 <p>2.
 [Given two strings, find if first string is a subsequence of second] (https://www.geeksforgeeks.org/given-two-strings-find-first-string-subsequence-second/)

+<p>HTML Entity Parser
+<p>1.
+[Find '&' first then scan forwards till ';', but need to skip all continuous heading '&' and start only at the last one]
+<p>2.
+[Evaluate the Bracket Pairs of a String] (https://github.com/lampardchelsea/hello-world/blob/master/leetcode/TwoPointers/EvaluateTheBracketPairsOfAString.java)